Sleeping Children Around the World

 Finances

-Sleeping Children Around the World received donations and special events revenue of $1.8m in F2022.
-Administrative costs are 7% of revenues (less investment income) and reported fundraising costs are less than 1% of donations.
-Total overhead spending is 7%.
-For each dollar donated, 93 cents go to the cause.
-This is within Ci’s reasonable range for overhead spending.
+Administrative costs are 5% of revenue (excluding investment income).
+Reported fundraising costs are less than 1% of donations.
+Total overhead spending is 5%.
+For every dollar donated to the charity, 95 cents are available to go to the cause, which is within Ci’s reasonable range. \

 SCAW's policy is to use revenue from its Pinehurst Club fundraising events and the investment income from its founder's endowment to cover all administrative and fundraising costs.